mgamio/blog/_posts/2022-05-20-understanding-oop-concepts.md

 The benefit of separating one class from another one is the Reuse.

-For example, in a shopping context, we need an *address* where to deliver the order.
+For example, in a shopping context, we need a list of requested items and an *address* where to deliver the order.

 ```kotlin
 public class Order {